-Ahmad Ibrahim Lawan is a Nigerian politician and professor.
-He has been serving in the Nigerian since 1999, sometimes in the House of Representatives and other times in the Senate.
-As of 2022, he serves as the president of the Nigerian Senate.
-He is a member of the All Progressive Party (APC) and represents Yobe North Senatorial District.
+Ahmad Ibrahim Lawan is a politician and scholar from Nigeria.
+He has been a member of the Nigerian legislature since 1999, sitting in both the House of Representatives and the Senate.
+He is the President of the Nigerian Senate as of 2022.
+He is a member of the All Progressives Congress (APC) and represents the Yobe North Senatorial District in Nigeria.

 Early Life & Education

-Ahmad Lawan was born on the 12th of January, 1959.
-He is an indigene of Yobe State.
-He attended Sabon Gari Primary School, Gashua for his elementary school, where he obtained his First School Leaving Certificate in 1974.
-He went further to obtain a Bachelor’s Degree in Geography in 1984 at the University of Maiduguri.
-In 1990, he obtained a Master’s Degree in Remote Sensing from Ahmadu Bello University, Zaria.
-He also went further to obtain a Doctorate Degree in Remote Sensing/GIS in 1996 at Cranfield University, UK.
+Ahmad Lawan was born on January 12, 1959.
+He is a Yobe State native.
+He went to Sabon Gari Primary School in Gashua for elementary school and received his First School Leaving Certificate in 1974.
+He went on to earn a Bachelor’s Degree in Geography from the University of Maiduguri in 1984.
+He earned a Master’s Degree in Remote Sensing from Ahmadu Bello University in Zaria in 1990.
+He went on to earn a Doctorate Degree in Remote Sensing/GIS in 1996 from Cranfield University in the United Kingdom.

 In 1985 and 1986, Lawan served as an Education Officer in the Yobe State Civil Service’s Ministry of Education before lecturing at his alma mater, the University of Maiduguri, from 1987 to 1997.

-In 1999, Ahmad Lawan was first elected to the House of Representatives as a member of the All Nigeria Peoples Party to represent the Bade/Jakusko Federal Constituency.
-Lawan led the House Committees on Education and Agriculture at various times after being elected to the House of Representatives.
+Ahmad Lawan was elected to the House of Representatives for the first time in 1999 as a member of the All Nigeria Peoples Party to represent the Bade/Jakusko Federal Constituency.
+Lawan served as chairman of the House Education and Agriculture Committees after being elected to the House of Representatives.

-After being re-elected in 2011, 2015, and 2019 as a member of the All Progressive Congress, the successor of the ANPP, Lawan was elected the Senate President with 79 votes cast, defeating Senator Mohammed Ali Ndume with 28 votes, after the 9th Nigerian National Assembly was inaugurated in 2019.
-It was his second candidacy for Senate President, but he lost the first one.
+After being re-elected as a member of the All Progressive Congress, the ANPP’s successor, in 2011, 2015, and 2019, Lawan was elected Senate President with 79 votes cast, defeating Senator Mohammed Ali Ndume with 28 votes, after the 9th Nigerian National Assembly was inaugurated in 2019.
+It was his second run for Senate President, but he had lost the first.

-Lawan ran for Senate President in 2015 after the APC assigned the seat to the northeastern Nigerian region based on the party’s power-sharing formula at the time.
-Because of the zoning, only senators elected on the APC platform from the six states in the northeast were eligible to run for Senate President.
-Lawan was endorsed and presented to the national leadership of the party, who nominated him as the party’s candidate for Senate President after meetings with key political stakeholders and senators-elect from the northeast.
-Other senators elected from other zones are barred from running for the seat due to the APC’s zoning arrangement.
+Lawan ran for Senate President in 2015 after the APC allotted the seat to the northeastern Nigerian region based on the party’s current power-sharing arrangement.
+Because of the zoning, only senators elected on the APC platform from the six northeastern states could run for Senate President.
+After talks with important political stakeholders and senators-elect from the northeast, Lawan was backed and presented to the party’s national leadership, who nominated him as the party’s candidate for Senate President.
+Due to the APC’s zoning scheme, those senators elected from other zones are precluded from vying for the seat.

 Senator Bukola Saraki of Kwara State in Nigeria’s north-central region, however, disagreed with the party’s decision, arguing that all competent candidates should be allowed to exercise their constitutional right to run for Senate leadership positions.
 Saraki announced his candidacy in defiance of the party’s zoning policy.